Lookup Column

 Multi Lookup options

-When you are choosing a Multi Lookup, the Lookup UI options change (step 6 above).
-Instead of only a Dropdown, you now have the option of configuring the lookup as a Grid, Check Boxes, or Hyperlinks.
+as dropdown, Grid, Check Boxes, or Hyperlinks.
 For all of these options, the recommendation is to have some way to pre-filter the data.
 Otherwise, the column will show all items from the lookup list on your form.
 If you have a large number of lookup items, the form may not look the way you want it to.
-To pre-filter the data, you can use the view from step 4 above or you can use the Cascading Lookup feature (recommended).
+To pre-filter the

-Each UI option is described below.
+Each UI option for multi lookup is described below.

 Grid